-BetterCloud is designed to present your entire to domain to you in an easier to navigate and easier to manage way.
+BetterCloud is designed to present your entire domain to you in an easier to navigate and easier to manage way.
 The Sites function in BetterCloud enables you to view and change the exposure of Google Sites that were created on your domain.

-From this page you can change the owners, collaborators, and sharing settings of a single Site or multiple Sites at a time.
+From this page, you can change the owners, collaborators, and sharing settings of a single Site or multiple Sites at a time.

 You can also export all of the Sites to a spreadsheet view, which displays the Title, Owners Emails, Last Updated Date, Exposure, Categories, and Template used.